Q. How much is the application fee?

 Q. Are student loans available?

 A. Yes.
 Student loans for educational expenses are available to qualified borrowers.
 The Title IV School Code for Savannah Law School is the same as Atlanta’s John Marshall Law School: G31733.
+More information about student loans can be found here.

 Q. Am I able to work while enrolled full time in law school?